 Background: The Great Barrier Reef is a World Heritage Area globally recognised as an outstanding example of biological evolution, containing unique, rare and superlative natural features and areas of exceptional natural beauty.
 The World Heritage listing notes that the Great Barrier Reef is one of the richest and most complex natural ecosystems on earth and one of the most significant for biodiversity conservation.
 Australia has a legal responsibility to ensure its protection.

 As apex predators, sharks play a vital role in maintaining the health of the Great Barrier Reef.
 HSI is concerned about the ongoing impacts caused by the use of lethal drumlines which are known to impact not only on shark species but also dolphins, turtles and rays.
 HSI is calling for non-lethal alternatives for bather protection.

-In these proceedings, the AAT will be presented with expert evidence based on the best available science relating to shark control programs and will determine whether the program as approved should go ahead.
+In these proceedings, the AAT was presented with expert evidence based on the best available science relating to shark control programs.

 We are grateful to barristers Philip Clay SC, Saul Holt SC, Natasha Hammond and Dr Chris McGrath for their assistance in this matter.